nokotamustang/ComfyUI_nokota_mustang_nodes/readme.md

 # ComfyUI Nokota Mustang nodes

 I added my nodes that I am building for public use.
-I don't use any other nodes other than the default ones and these, so when I publish artwork with metadata you should be able to generate my work the same way.

-Motivation: a lot of published nodes are created by people that aren't experienced programmers, let's say, or are making a complete dogs-dinner of code that should be much simpler in implementation.
-I also noticed a slow-down on startup with some packages out there so instead of complaining I just removed everything and created my own nodes.
-Last and largest point: I just wanted more features that are not available out there.
+Motivation: I just wanted more features that are not available out there, and to learn how ComfyUI and LiteGraph nodes work.

 Post feedback or requests for nodes and features, I will be active in this area for a while.